HumaneWolf/nfc-helperbot/README.md

 To contribute, you will need [Node.JS v9.5.0](https://nodejs.org/en/) and [TypeScript](https://www.typescriptlang.org/) installed.
 You can then fork or clone the repository, use `npm install` to install dependencies, and you're ready to go.
 You can get a Bot Token for Telegram by messaging [BotFather](https://telegram.me/BotFather).

+All contributions must follow and pass the tslint tests, which can be run using `npm run tslint` in the root folder.

 ## Licence

 Licenced under a MIT License.
 See the LICENCE file.